torin-st/misy2/readme.md

 ### kafka

+misy2-users-service creates topics after launch: "users".

-misy2-users-service creates a new kafka topic with a name "users" after launch.
+misy2-orders-service or misy2-users-service creates topics after launch:
+- "orderCreationChannel-out-0",
+- "userVerificationFailed-in-0",
+- "userVerificationSuccess-in-0".

 You can see it by attaching to the kafka container:

 `docker exec -it kafka /bin/sh`